4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

 The *column* parameter defines the first column of the column range.
-Pass the row index (counting begins at 0) in this parameter.
+Pase el índice de la línea (el conteo comienza en 0) en este parámetro.
 Pass the column index (counting begins at 0)  in this parameter.

 In the *row* parameter, you can define the row(s) of the cell range's position. *rowCount* debe ser mayor que 0.
 Pass the row index (counting begins at 0) in this parameter.